 9. 14% of all public school students receive special education services.

 Conditions like dyslexia seem to be increasing in prevalence, mostly because we are better able to detect and diagnose them than ever.
 The latest special needs facts show that 14% of all students aged 3-21 receive services through the Individuals with Disabilities Education Act.

 This translates to a number of around 7 million.
 Furthermore, 34% of students who received special education services had an LD, according to statistics about learning.

 10. 4.4% of all college students have a learning disability.

 As mentioned, children with dyslexia, dyspraxia, and similar conditions are more likely to drop out of school compared to other children, according to the latest special education facts.
 However, 2018 college students with disabilities statistics show that a sizeable portion of people living with LD still ends up going to college.

 While 4.4% of college students with a learning disability is a lower number than that of people with LD among the general population, that’s still nearly as many as one in 20 enrolled students having one of the LD mentioned above.
-By comparison, 8.2% of college students have ADHD, while 1% have a speech or language disorder, as shown by statistics on post-secondary of high school graduates with learning disabilities.
+By comparison, college student mental health statistics show that 8.2% of college students have ADHD, while 1% have a speech or language disorder, as shown by statistics on post-secondary of high school graduates with learning disabilities.